Lewis MacKenzie: Views on Srebrenica

+MacKenzie has challenged the findings of the International Criminal Tribunal for the former Yugoslavia (ICTY) and, in 2005, contested the conclusions and reasoning of the Appeal Chamber's 2004 judgment in the Krstić case that the crime of genocide was perpetrated at Srebrenica in July 1995.
+He has also disputed that Srebrenica ever was a UN Safe area, and argued that the demilitarization requirements imposed on both the Serb side (surrounding Srebrenica) and the Bosniak side (inside the enclave) were never fulfilled.
+Critics have argued that MacKenzie’s emphasis on Srebrenica’s disputed demilitarization and his claim that it was not a genuine United Nations "safe area" echoed revisionist interpretations that framed the VRS assault as a response to Bosniak military activity rather than as part of a genocidal operation.
+This interpretation is at odds with the findings of the ICTY Appeals Chamber in the Krstić case, which held that Bosnian Serb forces committed genocide at Srebrenica and that Bosnian Muslim men, including prisoners, civilians, elderly men and boys, were deliberately and methodically killed on the basis of their identity.

-The 2000 book The Lion, the Fox, and the Eagle by Carol Off, which devotes a third of its content to MacKenzie's role in Yugoslavia, claims that MacKenzie was willfully ignorant of the Bosnian political situation and was manipulated into being a vehicle of pro-Serb propaganda.
+The 2000 book The Lion, the Fox, and the Eagle by Carol Off, which devotes a third of its content to MacKenzie's role in Yugoslavia, claims that MacKenzie was willfully ignorant of the Bosnian political situation and was manipulated into being a vehicle of "pro-Serb propaganda".

+SERBNET funding controversy

 In 1993, investigative reporter and Pulitzer Prize–winning journalist Roy Gutman accused Mackenzie of having two trips to Washington D.C., one to speak in front of the Heritage Foundation and the other to appear as an expert witness for the House of Representatives Armed Services Committee, funded by SERBNET, a Serbian-American lobbyist group.
 In a telephone interview with Gutman, MacKenzie responded, "It wouldn't surprise me if there was some Serbian involvement considering who initiated the contract; however I would be very disappointed if that were the case."
 The day after the interview, an article appeared in Newsday suggesting that MacKenzie was on the Serbian payroll.
 When MacKenzie confirmed the source of the funds was indeed SERBNET, he donated the entire fee to the Canadian Federation of Aids Research (CANFAR).
 However, UN officials ultimately criticised his "lack of judgment" in the matter.